mark-thompson01/linux-labs-and-automation/README.md

 This project showcases my ability to apply Linux knowledge in real-world scenarios using low-cost hardware, helping reinforce learning and build a practical foundation for system administration and scripting tasks.

+## 🔁 Recreating These Labs

+To follow along or recreate these projects:

+1. Get a Raspberry Pi 5 (or use a VM running Linux Mint/Ubuntu)
+2. Install Raspbian or a Debian-based distro
+3. Use terminal commands shown in each linked page
+4. Use `crontab -e` to schedule Bash scripts
+5. Explore automation workflows for local backups or system monitoring